peteroupc/peteroupc.github.io/exporand.md

 <a id=Complexity_of_Specific_Algorithms></a>
 ### Complexity of Specific Algorithms

-The beta and exponential samplers given here will generally use many more bits on average than the lower bounds on bit complexity, especially since they generate a partially-sampled random number one digit at a time.
+The beta and exponential samplers given here will generally use many more bits on average than the lower bounds on bit complexity, especially since they generate a PSRN one digit at a time.

 The `zero_or_one` method generally uses 2 random bits on average, due to its nature as a Bernoulli trial involving random bits, see also (Lumbroso 2013, Appendix B)<sup>[**(24)**](#Note24)</sup>.
 However, it uses no random bits if both its parameters are the same.